Can You Feel It (Larry Heard song): Impact and legacy

-DJ Pierre picked "Can You Feel It" as one of his "classic cuts" in 1995, saying, "When you hear this it feels like you're on cloud nine.
-The track uses an organ which is played like strings – long chords which are held and not stabbed.
-Everyone who hears that song just mellows out and goes back to a time when things were perfect in their lives."
-Joey Beltram also chose it as one of his favourites the same year, adding, "I also heard this when I was about 14, maybe it was the following week.
+In 1995, DJ Pierre named "Can You Feel It" one of his "classic cuts," saying, "When you hear this, it feels like you're on cloud nine.
+The track uses an organ played like strings – long chords held and not stabbed.
+Everyone who hears that song mellows out and returns to when things were perfect in their lives."
+Joey Beltram also named it one of his favourites the same year, adding, "I also heard this when I was about 14, maybe it was the following week.
 Mr Fingers was on the radio being played by the same DJ.
 It was a whole other vibe."

-Darren Emerson included "Can You Feel It" in his top 10 in 1997, adding, "I could have picked a different Mr Fingers track, I love everything he's done - with Robert Owens or by himself - he's one of my favourite artists.
+In 1997, Darren Emerson included "Can You Feel It" in his top 10, adding, "I could have picked a different Mr Fingers track, I love everything he's done - with Robert Owens or by himself - he's one of my favourite artists.
 'Can U Feel It' is on the 'Another Side' album, which is one of my favourite LPs.
 I picked this track because people will understand.
 I could have gone more anal and trainspotter but this one is a classic.
-It's hard to make a good record that's minimal, you can add things but it doesn't necessarily make it better.
-The chords and funky little drum and Fingers bassline are great.
+It's hard to make a good record that's minimal; you can add things, but it doesn't necessarily make it better.
+The chords, funky little drum and Fingers bassline are great.
 He's my hero."

+The song was used in the 2004 video game Grand Theft Auto: San Andreas, and played on the radio station SF:UR.
-In 2014, Rolling Stone included the song on the 20 Best Chicago House Records list.

-In 2015, Pitchfork placed it at number 76 on the 200 Best Songs of the 1980s list.
-Patric Fallon wrote: "Vocalless in its original form, the 1986 single has no hook and eschews all semblance of pop structure, completely surrendering to an endless groove built on jazzy hi-hats and sumptuous chords."

-In 2017, Mixmag included it on the Best 20 House Classics from Before 1990 list.

-In 2018, Time Out placed the song at number five on the 20 Best House Tracks Ever list.

-In 2020, NME included it on the 20 Best House Music Songs list.
-El Hunt stated that the song is "commonly regarded as one of the first examples of deep house thanks to its meditative, ambient undercurrent."
-Same year, Slant Magazine placed it at number 68 on the 100 Best Dance Songs of All Time list.

-In 2022, Rolling Stone ranked "Can You Feel It" number 70 in their list of 200 Greatest Dance Songs of All Time.
+In 2014, Rolling Stone included "Can You Feel It" on the "20 Best Chicago House Records" list.
+In 2015, Pitchfork ranked it number 76 on the "200 Best Songs of the 1980s" list.
+Pitchfork editor Patric Fallon wrote, "Vocalless in its original form, the 1986 single has no hook and eschews all semblance of pop structure, completely surrendering to an endless groove built on jazzy hi-hats and sumptuous chords."
+In 2017, Mixmag included it in the "Best 20 House Classics from Before 1990" list.
+In 2018, Time Out ranked it number five on the "20 Best House Tracks Ever" list.
+In 2019, Spin Magazine featured "Can You Feel It" on "The 40 Best Deep House Tracks of All Time" list.
+In 2020, NME included it on the "20 Best House Music Songs" list.
+NME editor El Hunt stated that the song is "commonly regarded as one of the first examples of deep house thanks to its meditative, ambient undercurrent."
+The same year, Slant Magazine ranked it number 68 on the "100 Best Dance Songs of All Time" list.
+In 2022, Rolling Stone ranked it number 70 in the "200 Greatest Dance Songs of All Time" list.